codesenseAye/mymazda-relay/README.md

 # Deployment

-Docker can be used to deploy the project locally, simply do `docker-compose up -d`.
+Docker can be used to deploy the project locally, simply do `docker-compose build` then `docker-compose up -d`.

 This installs the requirements and launchs the flask server behind a `gunicorn` reverse proxy running on port 5001 in a docker container.